How to reduce Testing Cycle Time?

 Choose Explicit Waits, Not Implicit Waits

 Choose only explicit waits for your testing mechanism for a shorter test run time.
 Even though its implementation is more complicated, it will increase productivity and reduce turnaround time in the long run.
 Although explicit code seems verbose, use it to reduce testing time dramatically.
-Do not use implicit and explicit wait together, as it may lead to unforeseen behavior.
+Do not use implicit and explicit wait together, as it may lead to unpredictable behavior.

 Read More: Wait Commands in Selenium C and C#